awesto/django-shop/docs/reference/cart-checkout.rst

 Cart modifiers should extend the :class:`shop.modifiers.base.BaseCartModifier` class and extend one or more of the given methods:

-.. note:: Until version 0.2 of **djangoSHOP**, the Cart Modifiers returned the amount and label
+.. note:: Until version 0.2 of **django-SHOP**, the Cart Modifiers returned the amount and label
-	for the extra item rows, and **djangoSHOP** added them up.
+	for the extra item rows, and **django-SHOP** added them up.
 Since Version 0.3 cart modifiers must change the line subtotals and cart total themselves.

 .. autoclass:: shop.modifiers.base.BaseCartModifier